fernhtls/stackdriverExporter/README.md

 ### Still to come

-More output formats like CSV, JSON and so on
+More output formats like CSV, JSON, PROMETHEUS and so on